PREPARE FOR A NEW CAREER SOONER THAN YOU THINK

 Concorde's PN and VN programs emphasize a hands-on, nursing curriculum that helps equip you from day one to serve effectively in various health care settings.
 Once the program is completed, qualified graduates may sit for the NCLEX-PN or NCLEX-VN exam to become a Licensed Practical Nurse or Licensed Vocational Nurse respectively.

-Career Focused Education
+Nursing Career Focused Education

 Nursing training prepares you with a focus on the following skills and knowledge: